Identifying and knowing Infectious Poultry Diseases from an early stage may save you a ton of money from time to time.

 - Clean and disinfect the chicken coop.

-- Use recommended sulphur drugs for the treatment.
+- Use recommended sulfur drugs for the treatment.

-There is no cure for this type of disease, but you can control it through vaccines.
+Newcastle disease is only controlled through vaccines.
 Chicks are vaccinated at the ages of 3-4 weeks.
-The vaccine is then repeated after 16 weeks of age and lasts at 24 weeks of age.
-You can also vaccinate your flock when there is an outbreak in the area.
+The vaccine is then repeated after 16 weeks of age and lasts at 24 weeks.
+You can also vaccinate your flock when there is an outbreak in the area